Space is booming 🛰️ No one's in charge

 Space governance is at a crossroads.
 What happens next will define the future of space exploration, business, and security for generations to come.

-João Lupi is a senior associate at Abreu Advogados in Lisbon, Portugal, specialising in space law, structured finance, and cross-border projects.
+👤 João Lupi is a senior associate at Abreu Advogados in Lisbon, Portugal, specialising in space law, structured finance, and cross-border projects.
 As co-head of the firm’s Space & Satellites team, he advises leading companies on regulatory, investment, and dispute resolution matters in the rapidly evolving space sector.
+With extensive experience in energy, natural resources, and sustainability, João is at the forefront of shaping legal frameworks for the new space economy.
+ESG certified and fluent in five languages, he’s a passionate advocate for responsible and innovative space governance.